Boso of Tuscany: Margrave of Tuscany

 Few notices from Boso's rule in Tuscany have survived.
-Most deal with his interventions with the king on behalf of the churches of Lucca and Arezzo.
-The last reference to Boso as margrave of Tuscany comes from 17 September 936, when he sent representatives to oversee an exchange of property by the diocese of Lucca.
+Most concern his interventions with the king on behalf of the churches of Lucca and Arezzo.
+The last reference to Boso as margrave of Tuscany dates from 17 September 936, when he sent representatives to oversee an exchange of property by the diocese of Lucca.
 Later that year, Hugh removed his brother from the march and placed his own illegitimate son, Hubert, there instead.

-Liutprand claims that Boso was arrested on suspicion of plotting against the king at the instigation of his wife, Willa of Burgundy.
+Liutprand reports that Boso was arrested on suspicion of plotting against the king at the instigation of his wife, Willa of Burgundy.
 (Note: Liutprand adds that Willa was exiled to Burgundy as a punishment.)
-Another possible explanation is that he continued to act as autonomously as Lambert had and Hugh removed him in favour of a more pliant margrave.
-Boso had married his daughter Willa, named for her mother, to Berengar of Ivrea, one of the most powerful margraves in the kingdom.
-This aristocratic axis may have seemed like a threat to Hugh, precipitating Boso's downfall.
+Another possible explanation is that he continued to act as autonomously as Lambert had, and Hugh removed him in favour of a more pliant margrave.
+Boso had married his daughter Willa—named for her mother—to Berengar of Ivrea, one of the most powerful margraves in the kingdom.
+This aristocratic axis may have seemed a threat to Hugh, precipitating Boso's downfall.

 Later years

 In 940 a certain "illustrious count Boso" (inclitus comes Boso) made a donation to the monastery of Saint-Barnard-de-Romans.
-This is probably the same person as the margrave of Tuscany, since the monastery is known to have been patronised by Hugh and there were family possessions in the region.
-By his wife, Willa, perhaps a daughter of Rudolph I of Upper Burgundy, Boso left behind four daughters: Richilda, Gisla, Willa and Bertha.
-This last married first Boso, son of Duke Richard of Burgundy, and second Raymond, the duke of Aquitaine.
+This is probably the same person as the margrave of Tuscany, since the monastery was known to have been patronised by Hugh and there were family possessions in the region.
+By his wife Willa, perhaps a daughter of Rudolph I of Upper Burgundy, Boso left four daughters: Richilda, Gisla, Willa, and Bertha.
+The last married first Boso, son of Duke Richard of Burgundy, and second Raymond, duke of Aquitaine.
 It was to her that Hugh bequeathed his huge personal wealth and his Provençal possessions.

+In 948, Boso was in Arles to witness a donation by his nephew, Archbishop Manasses of Arles, to the Abbey of Cluny.